georgesutphin/MCB585-2023/_episodes/03-class-data-frames.md

 **By logical vector**

-Recall that a logical vector contains only the special values `TRUE` and `FALSE`.
+Recall that a logical vector contains only the special values `TRUE` and `FALSE`:

 ~~~